hwangswan/dotfiles/vim/readme.md

 - Treating terminal as a normal vim window: `shift` + `N` (uppercase N).

 Now you can scrolling in the terminal.

+### Autocomplete
+While typing, press `TAB` to display a list of autocomplete words.
+I don't want to have the autocomplete menu appears too often.

 ### Vim-fugitive
 - Checkout to a branch: